scchess/Qualimap/doc/analysis.rst

     The ratios between mean coverage at the 5' region, 3' region and whole transcript.

+    *Reads genomic origin*

+    Shows how many alignments fall into exonic, intronic and intergenic regions.

     *Junction analysis*

     Total number of reads with splice junctions and 10 most frequest junctions rate.